mamedev/mame/docs/source/usingmame/ui.rst

   analog control to accept the new setting.

-To adjust sensitivity, auto-centring speed and inversion settings for emulated analog inputs, or to see how they respond to your settings, select **Analog Controls** from the main menu during emulation.
+To adjust sensitivity, auto-centring speed and inversion settings for emulated analog inputs, or to see how they respond to controls with your settings, select **Input Settings** from the main menu during emulation, and then select **Analog Input Adjustments** from the Input Settings Menu.
 Settings for emulated analog inputs are grouped by device and sorted by type.
-You can move between devices with the next group and previous group keys/buttons (**[** and **]** on the keyboard by default).
+You can move between devices with the next group and previous group keys/buttons (opening/closing brackets **[** and **]** on the keyboard by default).
 The state of the emulated analog inputs is shown below the menu, and reacts in real time.
 Press the **On Screen Display** key or button (the backtick/tilde key by default on a US ANSI QWERTY keyboard) to hide the menu to make it easier to test without changing settings.
 Press the same key or button to show the menu again.

 Each emulated input has four settings on the **Analog Controls** menu: